wumke/react-native-local-notifications/README.md

 ```

 #### iOS
-* Add RNLocalNotifications.xcoderproj into your project in the Libraries folder.
+* {auto-link} Add RNLocalNotifications.xcoderproj into your project in the Libraries folder.
-* Add the .a file on the General tab of your target under Linked Frameworks And Libraries
+* {auto-link}Add the .a file on the General tab of your target under Linked Frameworks And Libraries
-* Add the .a file on the Build Phases tab of your target under Link Binary With Libraries
+* {auto-link}Add the .a file on the Build Phases tab of your target under Link Binary With Libraries
 * In the AppDelegate.m file of your xcode project add:
     ```
     - (void)applicationDidBecomeActive:(UIApplication *)application